yulinwang605/Metagenomic-analysis/README.md

 `1.
 MAGs-coverage-based-relabu.py`

 This script will calculate the average coverage of different MAGs, then use the coverage to calculate the relative abundance.
-This script can be used if your recovered MAGs have represented the mojor proportion of the microbial community, e.g., recruited more than   70% of all the total reads.
+This script can be used if your recovered MAGs have represented the major proportion of the microbial community, e.g., recruited more than 70% of all the total reads.
+I do not recommend you to use this script to get the relative abundance if your MAGs only recruited small part of the sequenced reads.

 Example: